whitten/antlr4/M-runtime/readme.txt

-This repository contains the necessary files to allow ANTLR4 to have a M (or MUMPS) runtime for genereted grammars.
+This repository contains the necessary files to allow ANTLR4 to have a M (or MUMPS) runtime for generated grammars.

 There are other github repositories doing this for other Programming Languges